-So, let us look at one of these singular configurations, here I have drawn a singular configuration or a configuration very close to singularity, this manipulator is very close to singularity because, the output link and this actuator angle, this angle let me call this alpha is very close to 0.
-Now why this is singular?
-Because when alpha is exactly 0 it is a singular configuration and this configuration that I have drawn is very close to singularity.
+So, let us look at one of these singular configurations here I have drawn a singular configuration or a configuration very close to singularity.
+This manipulator is very close to singularity because the output link and this actuator angle this angle let me call this alpha is very close to 0.

-Now why this configuration is closed to singularity or when alpha become 0 why is this singular?
-The reason is imagine that I have fixed these 2 actuators.
-So, this point gets fixed this point gets fixed, now this output link can only rotate about point A point A is fixed.
-Now this end-effector link can only rotate about point A; now who prevents the rotation?
-This actuator this set of links, this should be able to constrain the output link so that it cannot rotate.
+Now, why this is singular because when alpha is exactly 0 it is a singular configuration and this configuration that I have drawn is very close to singularity now why this configuration is close to singularity or when alpha becomes 0 y is this singular the reason is imagine that I have fixed these 2 actuators.
+So, this point gets fixed this point gets fixed.

-However, when alpha is 0, when alpha becomes 0 this part this leg of the manipulator remember it can only apply force along the actuator, this leg of the manipulator can apply force only along the actuator, it cannot apply any force perpendicular to the actuator.
-In other words this actuator cannot prevent any rotation of, it cannot prevent any rotation of the output link about point A.
+Now, this output link can only rotate about point a point a is fixed now this end effector link can only rotate about point a now who prevents the rotation the this actuator this set of links this should be able to constrain the output link.
+So, that it cannot rotate; however, when alpha is 0 when alpha becomes 0 this part this leg of the manipulator remember it can only apply force along the actuator this leg of the manipulator can apply force only along the actuator it cannot apply any force perpendicular to the actuator.

-So therefore, when alpha is equal to 0 the rotation of the output link cannot be prevented by this actuator S 4.
-So therefore, there will be some rotation so the manipulator gains a degree of freedom, why because it can rotate though is very small amounts there is a possibility of very small rotations, you cannot constrain the output link using S 4 when alpha is equal to 0.
+In other words, this actuator cannot prevent any rotation of cannot prevent any rotation of the output link about point A. So, therefore, when alpha is equal to 0 the rotation of the output link cannot be prevented by this actuator S4.
+So, therefore, there will be some rotation.
+So, the manipulator gains a degree of freedom why because it can rotate though with very small amounts there is a possibility of very small rotations you cannot constrain the output link using S4 when alpha is equal to 0.

-So therefore, this is the typical gaining of degree of freedom in mechanisms at singular configuration which we have seen, even for constraint mechanism it gains degrees of degree of freedom at the dead centre or singular configuration.
-So, this is precisely the situation here, so we have a singular configuration of a parallel manipulator at the dead centre or singular configuration of the manipulator.
+So, therefore, this is the typical gaining of degree of freedom in mechanisms at singular configuration which we have seen even for constraint mechanism it gains degrees of degree of freedom at the dead center or singular configuration.
+So, that is this is precisely the situation here.

+So, we have a singular configuration of a parallel manipulator at the dead center or singular configuration of the manipulator.